A New Way Forward for Students

 Housing and Residence Life

 For those of you coming to live on campus, welcome!
-The staff at Housing & Residence Life is busy preparing for your safe arrival and for a rich living community when you arrive.
+The staff at Housing & Residence Life is prepared for your safe arrival and has created a rich living community.
 Learn about safety protocols and how to get settled in once you arrive on campus.

 Dining on campus

-On-campus dining is open this fall with some limitations.
+On-campus dining is open with some limitations.
 Expect to-go meals, no self service and lots of reminders about common sense health and safety practices.
-PSU Eats has adjusted its procedures and cleaning protocols to ensure that students can eat well and stay safe this fall.
+PSU Eats has adjusted its procedures and cleaning protocols to ensure that students can eat well and stay safe.

 Smith Student Union